Actipro/Avalonia-Controls/Documentation/topics/themes/native-control-themes.md

 - [NumericUpDownBase](xref:@ActiproUIRoot.Themes.ControlThemeKind.NumericUpDownBase) - Base control theme used by several others.
 - [NumericUpDownOutline](xref:@ActiproUIRoot.Themes.ControlThemeKind.NumericUpDownOutline) (`theme-outline`) - Has an outline appearance.
 - [NumericUpDownSoft](xref:@ActiproUIRoot.Themes.ControlThemeKind.NumericUpDownSoft) (`theme-soft`) - Has a soft fill appearance.

+Set the [ThemeProperties](xref:@ActiproUIRoot.Themes.ThemeProperties).[SpinnerHasHorizontalOrientation](xref:@ActiproUIRoot.Themes.ThemeProperties.SpinnerHasHorizontalOrientationProperty) attached property on a `NumericUpDown` to `true` to arrange spinner buttons horizontally instead of vertically.
+Horizontal arrangement is better for touch-friendly user interfaces since each button gets twice the amount of surface area.
+[Theme Definitions](theme-definitions.md) also provide a global default value for this attached property that can be altered.

 #### TextBox Type